-Mark Herring, the previous attorney general, took action against two staff members at the flagged Virginia hospital, a 72-year-old psychotherapist and a behavioral technician.
+The previous attorney general, Mark Herring took action against two staff members at the flagged Virginia hospital, a 72-year-old psychotherapist and a behavioral technician.

 The psychotherapist, Herschel “Mickey” Harden, also worked with RH and would sexually abuse her.
-Several footages taken from a drone shows Cumberland Hospital as a detention center, with a lack of windows and an almost eerie environment.
+Several footage angles taken from a drone shows Cumberland Hospital as a detention center, with a lack of windows and an almost eerie environment.

 According to RH, Harden would lock the door, close the blinds, and put his hand over her mouth so that her voice won’t go out.

 RH stated that Harden threatened to keep her at the hospital longer by using his influence as a retired General Colonel.